TheIronYard--Orlando/2015--SUMMER--FEE/25--Conquest-of-the-Planet-of-the-APIs/README.md

 #### IMPORTANT!

 Start with a plan.
 Whiteboard ideas.
 Take pictures and load them into Skitch or Preview to mark up.
 Save them into your repo.
-Write some basic User Stories -- **A Smurf can smurf so that Smurfs can smurf** -- and add them to Issue #1 in your shared repo: **The Big Plan**.
-Break those down into smaller pieces _together_ and make additional issues for them.
+Write some basic User Stories -- **A Smurf can smurf so that Smurfs can smurf** -- and add them to the Wiki for your repo.
+Break those down into smaller pieces _together_ and make Issues for them.

-I will be looking for these pieces. **Write no code on Thursday** but you are allowed to pair up on yak shaving.
+I will be looking for these pieces, so link them to your _WIP Issue_. **Write no code on Thursday** but you are allowed to pair up on yak shaving.

 ## Additional Resources